Updated: Aug 2, 2021

-We're now looking for currently or recently ill COVID-19 patients who have hypoxia (lack of oxygen in the blood) to volunteer to test our non-drug, psycho-immunology approach to treating the disease.
-(The informed consent and liability form in English can be downloaded from here; in French; in German; in Spanish; in Polish; in Russian.)
-If you are interested in participating, please contact our medical director Mary Pellicer MD by phoning +1-509-965-4502 or clicking on the contact button below:
+We're looking for currently ill COVID-19 patients who have hypoxia (lack of oxygen in the blood) to volunteer to test our non-drug, psycho-immunology approach.
+The informed consent and liability form can be downloaded from here; in English; in French; in German; in Spanish; in Polish; in Russian.
+If you are interested in participating, please contact us by phoning (+45) 3117 5201 or by clicking on the contact button above.

 For readers who are not familiar with psycho-immunology, it has several unique features.
 Theoretically, a treatment using this approach should allow us to both (1) eliminate any of the symptoms (and pathogens) currently in an infected person, as well as (2) make people immune to getting the disease in the future.
 The most important feature is that symptom relief is immediate and occurs in the office during treatment, allowing one to have immediate confidence in the technique.
 This webpage explains psycho-immunology in more detail.